revinate/unification/styleguide-config.md

           <div class="l-main-content row pd-xl mg-t-xl">
             <div class="styleguide-header col-sm-12">
               <h1>Revinate Style Guide</h1>
-              <p>Our styleguide/css is based off of Twitter Bootstrap.
-The documentation below highlights the
+              <p>Our styleguide/css is based off of <a href="http://getbootstrap.com/">Twitter
-              customizations and extra classes you need to add to your project.</p>
+              Bootstrap</a>, and uses <a href="https://smacss.com/">SMACSS (Scalable and Module Architecture for CSS)</a>.
+This documentation contains code examples, and highlights extra classes needed on top of Twitter Bootstrap classes.</p>
             </div>
             <div class="styleguide-menu col-sm-3">